-(a) The order of WKEXP 904 and 906 may be switched.
-See the program advisor. (b) Fall Term 8 and WKEXP 906 as indicated may be switched.
-See the program advisor. (c) Students wishing to apply for admission to the Faculty of Medicine and Dentistry should see \$84.5.7.1 and also consult the program advisor.
+(1) Geo solution in the resultations on the extention electronics.
+(2) In Year 2 and Year 5, students take either (Group A in Fall and Group B in Winter) or (Group B in Fall and Group A in Winter) (3) The order of WKEXP 904 and 906 may be switched.
+See the program advisor.
+(4) Fall Term 8 and WKEXP 906 as indicated may be switched.
+See the program advisor.
+(5) Students wishing to apply for admission to the Faculty of Medicine and Dentistry should see \$84.5.7.1 and also consult the program advisor.